sdpdilshan99/TodoApp-repo/README.md

 2. **Install Dependencies**

-    bash
+    ```bash
     npm install

-3. **Configure MongoDB**
+3. **Configure MongoDB:**

 Update the config.js or .env file with your MongoDB connection string:

+    javascript
     // config.js
     module.exports = {
-    dbURI: 'mongodb://localhost:27017/todo-app' // or your MongoDB Atlas connection string };
+    dbURI: 'mongodb://localhost:27017/todo-app' // or your MongoDB Atlas connection string
+    };

-4. **Start the Server**
+4. **Start the server:**

+    bash
+    Copy code
     npm start

 Or, if you are in development mode:

+    bash
     npm run dev

 ## Usage